nerburish/yii2-equalize/README.md

 }
 ```

-or register it directly in a view
+or use it directly in a view

 ```
 <?php